All Episodes

 Yeah.

-But yeah, so um, but I mean, I think they're starting to realize how serious concussions are because what a lot of kids do, and especially before they had the baseline testing, they would get out on the field a lot quicker than they were supposed to, because they're like, Oh yeah, I feel better, I don't have a headache anymore, and then they would get hit again, and your risk of getting a second concussion is much higher, and then the symptoms are much worse, and they can actually progress significantly beyond what a normal concussion would give you.
+But yeah, so, but I mean, I think they're starting to realize how serious concussions are because what a lot of kids do, especially before they had the baseline testing, they would get out on the field a lot quicker than they were supposed to because they're like, oh, yeah, I feel better.

-And I mean it can be almost impossible to recover from.
+And I mean, it can be almost impossible to recover from.

-I mean, and it's I think the NFL thing is kind of dumb because any kind of like second concussive syndrome has been like disproven once you're like over kind of a certain age, but in teenagers it's extremely extremely risky to um get back on the field before you know, by definition in the NFL, you could make the case I would think that a concussion is happening on every play, just on the interior line.
+I mean, and it's, I think the NFL thing is kind of dumb because any kind of like second concussive syndrome has been like disproven once you're like over kind of a certain age.

 I mean, those guys are banging helmets.

-Um and it's treated in specific ways.
+It's defined in specific ways and it's treated in specific ways.

-And it's now become because the left has gotten hold of it, the concussion is becoming a political thing.
+And it's now become, because the left has gotten hold of it, the concussion is becoming a political thing.

-It's being attached to a political agenda of of leftist activists who are trying to affect change in areas of life they think are unsafe and people are being exploited and so forth.
+It's being attached to a political agenda of leftist activists who are trying to affect change in areas of life they think are unsafe and people are being exploited and so forth.

-And that's that's the um that's the danger.
+And that's the danger.

-It's about control and and dominating things, and it's just uh it's it's it's I think getting a little bit out of hand.
+And it's just, I think, getting a little bit out of hand.

 Leave it in the hands of the medical people, fine, but keep them insulated from the political people.